sasadangelo/docker-tutorials/hello-world/README.md

 5. ./start_containers.sh
 ```

 Open the browser and type "localhost" in the address bar.
-The "Hello World!" string will appear.
+The "Hello World!" message will appear.

 ## Cleanup